Restorations

 We have the ability to go wherever our clients need, delivering in over 15 states.

-Research at the Thun Municipal Archives
+Research at the Thun City Archives

-Visit to the Thun Municipal Archives
+Visit to the Thun City Archives

-Visit to the Thun Municipal Archives
+Visit to the Thun City Archives

-Interior wall elevation plan, Hotel Belvédère
+Interior elevation plans, Hotel Belvédère

-Original construction plan for the craftsmen
+Original construction plan for craftsmen

-Visit to the Thun Municipal Archives
+Visit to the Thun City Archives

-Visit to the Thun Municipal Archives
+Visit to the Thun City Archives

 NEWSLETTER